 - Tea plant: The tea plants growing around Anhua County are middle-sized bushes.

-- Processing: ‘Smoking’ the leaves over pinewood is what gives Anhua Dark Tea its unique character.
+- Processing: ‘Smoking’ / drying the leaves over pinewood is what gives Anhua Dark Tea its unique character.
 Different types of compression and wrapping result in Anhua Dark Tea’s different variations.

 - Variations: Heizhuan (Dark Brick), Huajuan (Patterned Roll) and Tianjian (Heavenly Tips) are variations that offer premium teas of the highest quality.